Wool rug cleaning

 Efficient wool rug cleaning tips

 Cleaning your carpets and rugs at home is one of the most intricate parts of your weekly cleaning routine.
 Sure, doing your household chores is not the most enjoyable way to spend your weekend, but it should never be an underestimated duty.
 Sanitising your floors and all the rugs, covering it should not just be done regularly, but also has to be executed properly.
 Wool rugs are beautiful when you see them in the store, but after they have spent some time on the floor at your house somehow all that vibrancy and freshness of this fluffy furniture piece is completely gone.
 Of course, that’s because you have not been treating it right and now are left with the consequences of your cleaning flaws.
+Don't waste time wondering how to clean wool rug!
 Here are a few easy cleaning steps that will help you with the upkeep of your favourite rugs:

 Shake out and vacuum all the dirt